remusa/algorithms-practice/concepts/design-patterns.md

   * [Resources](#resources)

 * **Design patterns**: re-usable solution that can be applied to ocurring problems in software design (like programming templates).

+## Types of design patterns

+* **Creational patterns** are ones that create objects from a class.
+This gives the program more flexibility in deciding which objects need to be created for a given case.
+  * Factory.
+  * Singleton.
+  * Dependency Injection.
+  * Builder.
+* **Structural patterns** identify relationships between entities and are concerned with how classes and objects are composed to form larger structures from individual parts.
+They use inheritance to compose interfaces and define ways to compose objects to obtain new functionality.
+  * Adapter.
+  * Decorator.
+  * Module.
+* **Behavioral patterns** describe how objects communicate with each other.
+  * Iterator.
+  * Mediator.
+  * Null object.
+  * Observer.
+  * State.

 ## Module & Module Revealing Patterns